 - Simplified Disease Activity Index

 - Squeeze test across MCP and/or MTP joints.
 See the video below for an example.

 - Muscle strength / atrophy (e.g. hand dynamometry).
 See video below for an example.

 Refer to Anderson et al for a systematic review of RA disease activity measures.

 The DAS28 is the assessment tool most commonly used in clinical practice in Australia.

 The video below demonstrates the squeeze test across MCP joints of the hand and MTP joints of the foot.

-The video below demonstrates a patient's left and right grip strength being tested.
+The video below demonstrates a person’s left and right grip strength being tested.
 Muscle strength testing is important to evaluate functional capacity.

-- Communicates with the medical practitioner about a co-operative management plan
+- Communicate with the healthcare team about a co-operative management plan.

-- Rheumatoid arthritis is more than a musculoskeletal condition!
-It is an autoimmune, systemic and progressive condition that affects synovial joints and multiple other body (extra-articular) systems.
+- RA is more than a musculoskeletal condition.
+It is a systemic, progressive autoimmune condition that affects synovial joints and other body systems.

-- People with rheumatoid arthritis may experience substantial disability throughout the disease course and increased mortality.
+- RA is associated with substantial personal and societal burden.
+People with RA may experience substantial disability and increased mortality.

-- As primary contact practitioners, physiotherapists have an important role in identifying the early features of rheumatoid arthritis and referring patients early for diagnosis and early medical management.
+- As primary contact practitioners, physiotherapists have an important role in identifying the early features of RA and referring individuals for diagnosis and medical management.